US condemns attack by West Bank settlers on Palestinian villagers - KTVZ

 Mohammed Hamamdeh told CNN he remained defiant.

 “They simply want us all off our lands, but they will only see this in their dreams.
 They think that if they break our properties and our houses and if they beat us that they will break our resistance and our dignity.
-But we are here, and we are staying here until the last drop of blood.”
+But we are here, and we are staying here until the last drop of blood,” he said.

 The-CNN-Wire